GoogleCloudPlatform/terraformer/tests/datadog/README.md

 # Testing the Datadog provider

 The CLI script in this directory is provided to test importing Datadog resources.
 The tool will create resources using Terraform CLI and import them using terraformer.
-The imported resources are
+The imported resources are stored in the `generated/` directory.

 _Note_: The script will create and destroy real resources.
 Never run this on a production Datadog organization.